-The Gaggia Anima Prestige is the most expensive model we tested.
-However, because it uses coffee beans rather than pods, it actually ends up being less expensive than some of the Nespresso machines in the long run.
-If you value the Prestige's unparalleled convenience then this is a good value, but if you don't mind steaming milk yourself, or just drink espresso straight, you'll find a better value.
+The Anima Prestige is among the most expensive models we tested.
+However, because it uses coffee beans rather than pods, it actually ends up being less expensive over the long haul than some of the capsule machines.
+It also has a built-in grinder, so you won't need to purchase that separately.
+If you value the unparalleled convenience of the Prestige then this is a good value, but if you don't mind steaming milk yourself, or just drink espresso straight, you can find a better value.

 The Gaggia Anima Prestige is an incredibly convenient, easy-to-use machine that can add a cappuccino to your morning routine without slowing you down.
 If you can get past the high list price it provides a fairly good value in the long run.